Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Conclusions

 \section{Conclusions}

-In this paper, a stochastic volatility model incorporating\ dynamic behaviour in price and variance\ (and, hence, volatility) jumps is proposed.
-The model allows price and variance jumps to cluster over time, and for the occurrence of a price jump to impact on the likelihood of a subsequent variance jump, via a bivariate Hawkes process.\emph{ }A nonlinear state space model using daily return measurements along with nonparametric measures of volatility and price jumps for the S\&P500 market index is constructed, with a hybrid Gibbs-MH MCMC algorithm used to analyze the model.
-Perhaps not surprisingly, our investigation suggests that the price jump intensity possesses qualitatively different time series behaviour from that of the variance jump intensity.\emph{\ }Clusters of inflated price jump intensities are relatively short-lived and scattered throughout the sample period, whilst clusters of high variance jump intensities\ occur less frequently but persist for longer when they do occur.
-Furthermore, rises in the intensity of variance jumps are very closely associated with negative market events, whereas as no corresponding link is evident for the price jump intensity.
+In this paper a very flexible stochastic volatility model is proposed, in which dynamic behaviour in price and variance\ (and, hence, volatility) jumps is accommodated via a bivariate Hawkes process for the two jump intensities.
+The model allows both price and variance jumps to cluster over time, for the two types of jump to occur simultaneously, or otherwise, and for the occurrence of a price jump to impact on the likelihood of a subsequent variance jump.
+A nonlinear state space model that uses daily returns on the S\&P500 market index, in addition to nonparametric measures of volatility and price jumps, is constructed, with a hybrid Gibbs-MH MCMC algorithm used to estimate the model and compute marginal likelihoods and various predictive quantities.
+As remains standard in the literature, given that within-day index data informs the analysis, the conclusions we draw regarding the dynamics in asset prices pertain to within-day movements only, with the inclusion of overnight movements potentially requiring a modified set of assumptions to be adopted regarding the factors driving the dynamics therein.

-Several different models that impose various restrictions on the price and variance jump processes are explored using marginal likelihoods, with the overall conclusion being in favour of the model that specifies dynamics in both price and variance jump\ intensity, but that does not allow for feedback from past price jumps to the variance jump intensity.
-The dynamic structures imposed on the occurrences of price and variance jumps are also shown to add value to the predictions of both returns on the index and the price of index futures, in an out-of-sample context.
-Having thus quantified the importance of dynamic jumps - and of respecting the particular nature of the interaction between price and volatility jumps - in the modelling of index returns, such features would appear to deserve more careful attention in future risk management strategies.
+A large number of alternative models, many of which impose restrictions on the general state space specification, are explored using Bayes factors, with the overall conclusion being in favour of the models that specify Hawkes dynamics in both price and variance jump\ intensity.
+Based on the most general specification, the probability of price and volatility jumps occurring either on the same day or on successive days is estimated to be close to 20\% and the price jump size is found to be associated with the latent volatility itself.
+The dynamic structures imposed on the occurrences of price and variance jumps are also shown to add value to the predictions of returns on the index (including VaR predictions), as well as to the prediction of the nonparametric measures of volatility and jumps.
+One particular (conditionally deterministic) alternative - the logarithmic form of RGARCH\ - performs the best of all models in terms of the CLS for the return, but does not dominate the more complex state space specifications in terms of predicting (logarithmic) bipower variation, and is unable to be used to predict jumps of any sort.